odys-z/shader-demo/try-03-osm/02-osm-grids.md

 1. The gl_Position range is [vec3(-1), vec3(1)]

-This is the clip space
+This is the clip space renge

-see
+see 02-osm-grids-GPU-failed.html#References.

 2. For "02-osm-grids.temp.htm", all "gl_Position = 0.5" won't makes fragment working